lennyleadership/zhichang/content/docs/04 Communication/01 Writing Technique/01 Writing with Flair/Clarity/32_missinig_links.md

 Why are those two things linked? in this sentence that we have.

-That's not really spelt out.
+That's not really spelled out.

-The link is not spelt out.
+The link is not spelled out.

 The problem is that the two things are quite far apart.